monsoonmaelstrom/book2/book2.md

 I nod.
 “Give me ten or fifteen minutes.”

 There aren’t any loose bricks sitting on this rooftop, but it shouldn’t be hard to find some.
 One of the buildings around here is bound to have some.
 It’s one of those things I’m running into all the time: piles of bricks left abandoned on rooftops.
-I guess the builders always think they’ll need more bricks than they do, and then when they don’t use them all, laziness wins out and they just leave them rather than carrying them back down.
+I guess the builders always think they’ll need more bricks than they do, and then when they don’t use them all, laziness wins out and they leave them rather than carrying them back down.
 That, or they want mayhem makers to be well equipped.

 I find what I’m looking for on the third rooftop I check.
 I manage to fit eight bricks in my bag.
 Should be more than enough.
 Hopefully.